 - Jordan Hills students are expected to share responsibility for learning by attending school regularly and maintaining a positive attitude toward self, others and the school.

-- School lunches are prepared on-site each day.
-Reduced rate or free lunches are available for qualifying applicants.
+- School breakfast and lunches are prepared on-site each day.
+Reduced rate or free breakfast and lunches are available for qualifying applicants.

-- Jordan Hills has an active PTA organization which meets regularly to coordinate school programs and volunteer services.
+- Jordan Hills has an active PTA organization which meets monthly to coordinate school programs and volunteer services.
 Parent volunteers provide individual tutoring for children and help teachers with classroom needs.

 - A School Community Group, comprised of parents, PTA and school staff representatives, is organized to provide insights and direction on important school issues.